cyberman54/ESP32-Paxcounter/docs/configuration/custom-sensors.md

 1. Add your custom payload function here.

 Now you can build and upload the code to your ESP.
-Do not forget to erease the flash before uploading since you probably changed the `paxcounter.conf` file.
+Do not forget to erase the flash before uploading since you probably changed the `paxcounter.conf` file.